 We particularly welcome small business owners, youth, artists/creatives, residents, and people with expertise, experience or interest in business, real estate, finance, urban planning, and economic development.

-The Economic Development Committee meets on the third Monday of the month, 6:30-8pm, at the Egleston Square YMCA, 3134 Washington Street, Roxbury.
+The Economic Development Action Team meets on the third Monday of the month, 6:30-8pm.
+See updates on meeting locations on our calendar.
 All meetings are bilingual in English/Spanish, open to the public and families are welcome.

-The Quality of Life Committee (formerly the Promotions Committee) is a newly forming volunteer working group that will work on community health, public safety, walkability, transportation, and other complex issues that impact the success of Egleston Square businesses and the well-being of everyone in the neighborhood.
+The Quality of Life Action Team (formerly the Promotions Committee) is a newly forming volunteer working group that will work on community health, public safety, walkability, transportation, and other complex issues that impact the success of Egleston Square businesses and the well-being of everyone in the neighborhood.

 We particularly welcome small business owners, youth, seniors, artists/creatives, residents, and people with expertise, experience or interest in community health, work with recovery, addiction, and mental illness; homelessness; transportation/ pedestrian safety, and senior issues.